sauravrp/Places/README.md

 * When the map view first loads, user briefly sees a map view of the world and the map view eventually zooms into interest points.
 * Title text view on the Map page seems off by a bit (maybe too much margin).
 * See class 'DataRepo.java' to add your own Foursquare API client id and secret.
 (See project description below)
-* Update AndroidManifest.xml with your own API_KEY.
+* Update AndroidManifest.xml with your own Google maps API_KEY.